STAND. COM. REP. NO. 1666

 State of Hawaii

-Your Committees on Consumer Protection & Commerce and Judiciary, to which was referred S.B.
-No. 1292, S.D.
-2, H.D.
-1, entitled:
+Your Committee on Judiciary, to which was referred S.C.R.
+No. 131 entitled:

-As affirmed by the records of votes of the members of your Committees on Consumer Protection & Commerce and Judiciary that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1292, S.D.
-2, H.D.
-1, as amended herein, and recommend that it be referred to your Committee on Finance, in the form attached hereto as S.B.
-No. 1292, S.D.
-2, H.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 131 and recommends its adoption.